Signal Multiresolution Analyzer

 By default, the app plots the decomposition levels as functions of sample index.
 To plot with respect to time, you can set a sample rate or sample period using the app.

-To decompose more than one signal simultaneously, you can run multiple instances of the Signal Multiresolution Analyzer app.
+To decompose more than one signal simultaneously, run multiple instances of the Signal Multiresolution Analyzer app.